sarahleejane/sarahleejane.github.io/_posts/2014-09-17-ordering-factors-by-another-column-with-R.markdown

 ### Solution (Up)
-Using the reorder function we are able to order *origin" factor by ascending *count*.
+Using the reorder function we are able to order *origin* factor by ascending *count*.

 {% highlight r %}
 #reorder origin by ascending count